awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-alt-source-repository.md

 # How to specify an alternative patch source repository \(Linux\)<a name="patch-manager-how-it-works-alt-source-repository"></a>

 When you use the default repositories configured on an instance for patching operations, Patch Manager scans for or installs security\-related patches\.
 This is the default behavior for Patch Manager\.
-For complete information on how Patch Manager selects and installs security patches, see [How security patches are selected](patch-manager-how-it-works-selection.md)\.
+For complete information about how Patch Manager selects and installs security patches, see [How security patches are selected](patch-manager-how-it-works-selection.md)\.

 On Linux systems, however, you can also use Patch Manager to install patches that are not related to security, or that are in a different source repository than the default one configured on the instance\.
 You can specify alternative patch source repositories when you create a custom patch baseline\.
 In each custom patch baseline, you can specify patch source configurations for up to 20 versions of a supported Linux operating system\.